openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 .. tab:: Windows

-   Go to :doc:`Open Model Zoo Demos page <omz_demos>` and see the "Build the Demo Applications on Microsoft Windows OS" section.
+   Go to :ref:`Open Model Zoo Demos page <omz_demos>` and see the "Build the Demo Applications on Microsoft Windows OS" section.

 .. tab:: macOS